Compatible ideals in Gorenstein rings: Introduction

 One other characterization of the test ideal, at least in a $\mathbb{Q}$-Gorenstein domain, is that it is the smallest possible nonzero image

 where $S \supseteq R$ is a finite extension, \cite{BlickleSchwedeTuckerTestAlterations, SmithTightClosureParameter}.
 But what about the other compatible ideals?
-Are they also images of finite extensions?
-We answer this in the case $R$ is $\bQ$-Gorenstein with index not divisible by $p$ (for example if $\omega^{(n)} \cong R$ for some $n$ not divisible by $p$).
+Are they also such images?
+We answer this question affirmatively in the case $R$ is local and $\bQ$-Gorenstein.
+It is well known that any such image is uniformly compatible.

 To do this, we prove a more finely tuned version of the celebrated \emph{Equational Lemma}, killing certain cohomology classes while leaving others nonzero (by keeping the extension \'etale over certain primes).
 Let $R$ be a Noetherian $F$-finite ring of prime characteristic $p>0$.
 Hochster's and Huneke's Equational Lemma, \cite[Theorem~2.2]{HochsterHunekeInfiniteIntegralExtensionsAndBigCM} allows one to trivialize relations on parameters of $R$ inside a finite extension of $R$.
-Consequently, the absolute integral closure of $R$ is a big Cohen-Macaulay algebra.
+Consequently, the absolute integral closure of $R$ is a big Cohen-Macaulay algebra (see also \cite{BhattAbsoluteIntegralClosure}).
 In fact, Hueneke and Lyubeznik \cite{HunekeLyubeznikAbsoluteIntegralClosure} showed that one can even kill all lower local cohomology in a single finite extension instead of going all the way to $R^+$, see \cite{SannaiSinghGaloisExtensions, BhattAnnihilatingCohomology, BhattDerivedDirectSummand} for generalizations.

 Instead of killing intermediate local cohomology however, we are interested in studying the top local cohomology and killing cohomology classes that belong to the tight closure of zero.
-This translates to constructing the parameter test module, see \cite{SmithTightClosureParameter}, and via finite covers correspond to the test ideal, as done in \cite{BlickleSchwedeTuckerTestAlterations}.
+This translates to constructing the parameter test module, see \cite{SmithTightClosureParameter}, and via finite covers, corresponds to the test ideal, as done in \cite{BlickleSchwedeTuckerTestAlterations}.

-\begin{MainTheorem}[Corollary \ref{cor.GeneralCase}] Let $R$ be a Noetherian $F$-finite and $F$-pure $\bQ$-Gorenstein ring of prime characteristic $p>0$ such that the index of $\omega_R$ is not divisible by $p > 0$.
-Suppose $I\subseteq R$ is a compatible ideal of $R$.
-Then there exists a finite extension $R\to S$ so that $I=\im(\Hom_R(S,R)\to R)$.
-If $R$ is a domain then $S$ can be chosen to be a domain. \end{MainTheorem}
+\begin{MainTheorem}[Corollary \ref{cor.GeneralCase}] Let $R$ be a Noetherian local $F$-finite and $F$-pure $\bQ$-Gorenstein ring of prime characteristic $p>0$.
+Suppose $I\subseteq R$ is a uniformly compatible ideal of $R$.
+Then there exists a finite ring map $R\to S$ so that $I=\im(\Hom_R(S,R)\to R)$.
+Furthermore, if $I$ is not contained in a minimal prime then we may take $R \to S$ to be an extension. \end{MainTheorem}